lemonsqueeze/scriptweeder/README.md

 ```

 Hacking
 -------

+The extension version is in the `extension` branch.

 The script is put together from the different bits and pieces in the `src` directory.
 You'll need some kind of unix environment with `git`, `perl`, `make` and `base64` (for windows get `cygwin`).